 Split Pea Soup with Ham

-Savory, comforting and full of flavor, this hearty soup is a great source of fiber and so easy to make.
+Savory, comforting and full of flavor, this hearty split pea soup with ham is a great source of fiber and is simple to make.
 As the dried split peas cook they begin to soften and make a deliciously thick and creamy soup.
+Split peas are a high fiber food.
+When a food has at least 5 grams of fiber per serving you can subtract the grams of fiber from the total carbohydrate number, which for this recipe would give 31.3 grams net carbohydrate.

 Ingredients for split pea soup with ham